 THE EASIEST HOMEMADE COCONUT CREAM YOGURT

 With so many people choosing coconut yogurt over the dairy variety, I thought I would offer up an even simpler recipe.
-The original recipe required additional thickener and recommended an organic brand of coconut milk that is difficult to find in stores.
+The first coconut yogurt recipe requires thickening and recommends an organic brand of coconut cream that is difficult to find in stores.
 This recipe is fast and cheaper to make – truly bringing homemade coconut yogurt to the masses!

 I’ve started to bake more and more with coconut yogurt recently - yummy, cultured coconut cream desserts that are dairy free!
 These deserts require delicious coconut yogurt but don’t work well with gelatin or agar agar in the mix.

 This yogurt recipe uses Ayam Coconut cream, which is readily available in supermarkets and half the price too.
 Ayam coconut cream (the green tin) is super thick and creamy to begin with so the result is equally as lovely.
 (Yay no thickener required!)
-It also, doesn’t set with a layer of coconut oil on top so it’s ideal for smoothie bowls and raw dairy-free desserts.
+It also, doesn’t set with a layer of coconut oil on top.

 - Luvele Yogurt maker